intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 | Is the AI layer trusted? | "Bounded role; can influence decisions but cannot override deterministic policy" | **True with nuance** — see below. |
 | What does IntentFrame prove? | "Does not prove the agent cannot be tricked; proves tricked agents don't automatically get unchecked execution" | **True** — matches the threat model in `security_analysis.md` verbatim. |

-## Two small phrasings worth tightening for rigor

-These are not "false" — they are slightly imprecise.
-Fixing them will make the doc bulletproof against a careful reader.
+## Precision Notes

 ### 1. "Policy gates still block many dangerous actions" (Q2 answer)

-Accurate word is **"many,"** which I used — good.
-But I want to flag the honest boundary explicitly: deterministic gates do **not** block everything.
+The honest boundary is: deterministic gates do **not** block everything.
 Under-limit semantic attacks like Attack 2 ($499 decoy under the $5k cap) and Attack 15 ($4,999 with a clean `reason`) rely on the AI layer.
 If the AI layer were fully bypassed, those would get through.

 The precise statement is: *deterministic gates block any action that structurally violates policy regardless of what the AI says; semantic judgment is what catches deception that is structurally valid*.
 Both layers matter; they cover different attack surfaces.